stevenaw/vs-parse/README.md

 */
 ```

 A full parse of a project and all its dependencies can be done by passing the [`deepParse` option](#deep-parse).
 This will force the parser to enumerate and parse all packages.
+Project files using the `<PackageReference>` format do not require this option to return dependent packages.
+Dependency parsing will defer to the dependencies listed in `packages.config` over `<PackageReference>` if a `packages.config` file is present.

 Example:
 ```js